 Max talked at length about how blessed he feels to be able to play this music in front of audiences.
 Performing jazz, which he calls food for the soul, is his great love, for which he is deeply grateful.

 Have you been to the Estes Park Jazz Festival?
 It’s a wonderful event Max has been organizing for 29 years.
-This year’s event will feature The Bud Powell Project, Rene Marie with the H2 Big Band, Moderno Afro Cubano Quintet, and more.
-Check out the Estes Park Jazz Festival
+The 2018 event, the last before Covid hit, featured The Bud Powell Project, Rene Marie with the H2 Big Band, Moderno Afro Cubano Quintet, and more.
+This year’s will be delayed and scaled down.
+It will consist of a one-afternoon show on September 19 featuring Delfeo Marsalis’ New Orleans group with an opener featuring Max.

 Photo: ©2019 Karen Parry-Wagner